TheRealSheBoss/COVID-19-MODELLING/README.md

 # EMAT10006COURSE (Daniel Joinson, Kate E, Tim A. , Adetutu S. )
+This repository contains all the code we created for our program, including a video of our simulation.
+Our program is highly functional and designed to perform the following tasks:

-This repository contains a simulation titled , 'THE PROGRESSIVE ACCEPTANCE OF VACCINATIONS DURING THE COVID-19 CRISES IN THE UK'.
+**SIMULATION: THE PROGRESSIVE ACCEPTANCE OF VACCINATIONS DURING THE COVID-19 CRISES IN THE UK:**
-The codes for the simulation have been tested using PyCharm and the video was downloaded.
+*The simulation code is contained in simulation.py* The codes for the simulation have been tested using PyCharm and the video was downloaded(SIMULATION.mp4).
 Ensure you have the required encoder to view and download the created simulation.
 The ffmpeg encoder is one of the most popular.
 Else, please run the code on PyCharm so as to get the exact same results that we did.

-//SIMULATION.py
-**SIMULATION: THE PROGRESSIVE ACCEPTANCE OF VACCINATIONS DURING THE COVID-19 CRISES IN THE UK:**
 1. A class containing several reusable functions was created
 2. Population was set to 10,000 and it could be extrapolated to fit a larger population (The population density in the raw dataset was extremely heavy and led to RunTime errors and poor indexing, hence the choice for an arbitrary figure)
 3. Parameters representing infected persons, as well as the first, second and third dose of the vaccine were set